microsoft/emerging-opportunities/Hackathons/learnings/registration/EventGridBestPractices.md

 ## What does this have to do with me?

-We believe componentizing your architecture is a big step towards modern architecture.
-Just as us developers believe in clean code (aka. [smaller functions](https://dev.to/danialmalik/a-brief-guide-to-clean-code-functions-104h#:~:text=A%20Brief%20Guide%20to%20Clean%20Code%3A%20Functions%201,of%20the%20system%20while%20classes%20are%20the%20nouns.)) we believe we have to think of our software architecture similarly.
-Each small components doing only what they are supposed to and pass it along to another at.   you decouple and refactor your code
+Though above is a small example we believe componentizing your architecture is a big step towards modernizing your architecture.

+We as developers believe in [Clean Code](https://dev.to/danialmalik/a-brief-guide-to-clean-code-functions-104h#:~:text=A%20Brief%20Guide%20to%20Clean%20Code%3A%20Functions%201,of%20the%20system%20while%20classes%20are%20the%20nouns.)).
+We have to think software architecture, similarly.
+Each small components doing only what they are supposed to and pass it along to another.
+This helps us to architect cleaner and sensible solutions in the cloud.

-**Refactoring and Modernizing On-Prem services** Whether you are on a cloud already or thinking of modernizing your current architecture this article will hopefully give you a decent grasp of how you can go about doing it.
+So, whether you are already on the cloud or thinking of modernizing your current architecture this article will hopefully give you a decent grasp of how you can go about approaching it the right way.

-### So what do we do?
+## Show me!

 ### Hello EventGrid and Serverless